TedHusted/awake/awake.md/awake.md

 Blurry-eyed, Adrian Cho sits up in bed.

-He peers at the list of recordings on his phone, dragging one hand from the edge of his short black hair, down his face, over a square jaw, to his well-proportioned neck.
+He peers at the list of recordings on his phone.
+Sleepily, he drags one hand from the edge of his short black hair, down his face, over a square jaw, to his well-proportioned neck.

 Peering at the phone again, he murmurs, “When did I record that one?”  despite the Tuesday at 1:10 am timestamp.

 Adrian taps play.
 His sleepy voice says:

 “I was sleeping on a cloud, weightless and warm.
 Nature sounds, a bubbling brook, I think, played over the smart speaker.
-I turned from my side over to my back and realized that there was whispering in the background, coming over the speaker: ‘Accept the code, Adrian.
+I turned from my side over to my back.
+I realized that there was whispering in the background.
+It was coming over the speaker: ‘Accept the code, Adrian.
 Accept the code.’
 The voice was cold, almost inhuman.”

 “Weird.”
 Shaking his head, Adrian leans up against the oak headboard.
 He starts to record his latest dream, as he did every morning.